foxBMS/foxbms-2/docs/tools/fox/etl/fox_etl.rst

 etl
 ===

+..
+   cspell:ignore asof

-The etl command line interface (cli) provides functionalities to preprocess battery data provided by |foxbms|. etl is an abbreviation for Extract, Transform and Load, which is a common approach in the context of data engineering.
+The ``etl`` command line interface (cli) provides functionalities to preprocess battery data provided by |foxbms|.
+``etl`` is an abbreviation for Extract, Transform and Load, which is a common approach in the context of data engineering.
-With etl a data pipeline can be defined, which extracts various data from different data sources, transforming them into an uniform data format and loads those into a database (data warehouse) for further analyzing.
+With ``etl`` a data pipeline can be defined, which extracts various data from different data sources, transforming them into an uniform data format and loads those into a database (data warehouse) for further analyzing.
-In the current status, the etl cli supports a logfile from a CAN bus as data source and provides a filter (extract) function to select desired CAN messages from it.
+In the current status, the |fox-cli| supports a logfile from a CAN bus as data source and provides a filter (extract) function to select desired CAN messages from it.
 Subsequently these filtered data can be decoded (transform) and converted to